Azure-Samples/active-directory-xamarin-native-v2/README.md

 author: vibronet
 ---
 # Integrate Microsoft identity and the Microsoft Graph into a Xamarin forms app using MSAL
-This is a simple Xamarin Forms app showcasing how to use MSAL to authenticate users via Azure Active Directory B2C, and access a Web API with the resulting tokens.
+This is a simple Xamarin Forms app showcasing how to use MSAL to authenticate MSA and Azure AD via the converged MSA and Azure AD authentication endpoints, and access the Microsoft Graph with the resulting token.
 ## Running this sample
 Coming soon...
 ## Deploy this sample to Azure